 If your sales process is particularly complex (for example, you use a number of systems and integrations to manage things such as quoting or sales commissions) you’ve got several options in Sell.

-We recommend reviewing the Zendesk Apps marketplace here to see if there’s a prebuilt App or integration that meets your needs.
+We recommend reviewing the Zendesk Apps marketplace here to see if there’s a pre-built App or integration that meets your needs.
 You can also build any integration or workflow you need within your Sell account using Zapier or the Sell REST API.
-Alternatively, Zendesk has in-house consultants and advanced hands-on-training if you think you would benefit from the help of experts, (send a message to firstname.lastname@example.org for more information).
+Alternatively, Zendesk has in-house consultants and advanced hands-on-training.
+If you think you would benefit from the help of experts contact email@example.com for more information.